$0 Delaware Foster Care Quick-Start Checklist

 Alternatives to Waiting for the Delaware DFS Foster Care Information Session

 The Delaware Division of Family Services holds monthly information sessions for prospective foster parents.
 These sessions provide an overview of the foster care system, the licensing requirements, and the general process.
-They are also the single biggest bottleneck in the early stage of becoming a foster parent in Delaware — not because the sessions are bad, but because they are infrequent, scheduled at times that may not work for you, and framed as the necessary first step when they are actually not the only way to begin.
+They are also the single biggest bottleneck in the early stage of becoming a foster parent in Delaware — not because the sessions are bad, but because they are infrequent and scheduled at times that may not work for you.
+The session is a mandatory three-hour prerequisite, so its schedule can affect when you enter the formal process.

 The alternative to waiting is not skipping the session.
-It is arriving at the session document-ready, with your background checks initiated, your home preparation underway, and your questions specific to your situation rather than general orientation questions the session is designed to answer.
-Families who do this move through the post-session licensing process significantly faster than families who use the session as their starting point.
+It is arriving at the session document-ready, with your home preparation underway, and your questions specific to your situation rather than general orientation questions the session is designed to answer.
+Families who do this can reduce avoidable post-session delays.

 What the Information Session Actually Covers